 - Experience developing and conducting a nutrition-related research project.

-- Core internship rotations in community, food systems/service management and clinical nutrition and a clinical staff relief rotation.
+- Core internship rotations in community, food systems/service management and clinical and critical care nutrition, as well as a clinical staffing experience rotation.

-- Specialty rotations in critical care and long term care or wellness.
+- Specialty rotations in long-term care or wellness.

-- An outpatient rotation in one specialty practice area based on student interest; potential choices include diabetes, renal, pediatrics, eating disorders, and comprehensive outpatient care.
+- An outpatient rotation in a specialty practice area based on student interest; potential choices include diabetes, renal, pediatrics, eating disorders, and comprehensive outpatient care.

-- Graduate coursework leading to a Master of Science degree (non-thesis) in Food Science and Human Nutrition, with the option to complete a minor in Family, Youth and Community Sciences.
+- Graduate coursework leading to a Master of Science degree (non-thesis) in Food Science and Human Nutrition from a prestigious university recognized by the Association of American Universities.

 Nutrition Education and Wellness Competencies